 Byrne Criminal Justice Innovation Training and Technical Assistance

-The Byrne Criminal Justice Innovation Training and Technical Assistance Program supports data-driven, comprehensive, and community-oriented strategies to reduce crime and spur revitalization.
+The Byrne Criminal Justice Innovation Training and Technical Assistance Program supports data-driven, place-based, and community-oriented strategies to reduce crime, build partnership, and enhance trust.

 Byrne Criminal Justice Innovation Program